wemasomo/Teachers_Content/TOT_Content/contraception_methods.md

 # Q&A

+## Question 1
     What is a common side effect associated with the contraceptive injection containing progesterone?

 - [( )] Weight loss
 - [(X)] Headaches
 - [( )] Increased libido
 - [( )] HeadaReduced appetiteches

-# .
+## Question 2
     Which contraceptive method is known as a T-shaped device that can be easily removed if pregnancy is desired?

 - [( )] Male condom
 - [(X)] Hormonal coil (Mirena IUD)
 - [( )] Female condom
 - [( )] Emergency contraceptive pill

-# .
+## Question 3
     Which statement about the emergency contraceptive pill is true?

 - [( )] It provides long-term protection against STIs.
 - [( )] It should be taken before having unprotected sex.
 - [(X)] It can be taken up to 5 days after unprotected sex.
 - [( )] It requires a prescription from a healthcare provider.

-# .
+## Question 4
     What is a potential side effect of using the non-hormonal coil (copper IUD)?

 - [( )] Weight gain
 - [( )] Decreased menstrual bleeding
 - [( )] Irregular periods for up to six months
 - [(X)] Reduced risk of pelvic infections

-# .
+## Question 5
     Withdrawal as a method of contraception primarily works by:

 - [( )] Preventing ovulation
 - [( )] Reducing sperm count
 - [(X)] Preventing sperm from entering the vagina
 - [( )] Affecting the uterine lining

-# .
+## Question 6
     What is a distinguishing feature of the hormonal coil (Mirena IUD)?

 - [( )] It is made of copper
 - [(X)] It prevents ovulation
 - [( )] It must be replaced every 13 weeks
 - [( )] It is non-hormonal

-# .
+## Question 7
     Which contraceptive method does not protect against sexually transmitted infections (STIs)?

 - [( )] Female condom
 - [( )] Male condom
 - [( )] Emergency contraceptive pill
 - [(X)] Hormonal coil (Mirena IUD)

-# .
+## Question 8
     What is an important consideration when using the contraceptive injection?

 - [( )] It requires daily intake
 - [( )] It can be self-administered at home
 - [(X)] Fertility may return within a month after discontinuation
 - [( )] It can be used during pregnancy

-# .
+## Question 9
     Which statement about the pill (oral contraceptive) is true?

 - [( )] It protects against STIs
 - [( )] It requires insertion by a healthcare provider